 It is quite a powerful Hath Yoga types that awaken the energies of the Kundalini which lies dormant at the spine’s base and travels upward all the way to the chakras.
 It consists of intense breathing as well as energizing movements along with chanting.

 It is quite an intense Yoga form, which consists of different postures.
 The different asanas are essentially combined with the breath, and the progress is made into differently advanced asana in order to tone as well as master the body.

 It is a versatile Hatha Yoga which includes the utilization of props like cushions, blocks, along with straps and is hence considered suitable for different body types as well as capabilities.

 It is popularly known as “Hot Yoga,” which is actually practices in a closed room which is heated to a considerably high temperature as well as humidity level.
 It is a completely new form of Yoga which is dedicated to sweating out the toxins in the body.

-All these traditional types of yoga are essentially the essence of thousands of years of practising advanced exercises and asanas, along with different postures and breathing techniques app to enlighten the body, attain concentration, focus on mind and soul towards the Divine and getting closer to Enlightenment.
+All these traditional types of yoga are essentially the essence of thousands of years of practicing advanced exercises and asanas, along with different postures and breathing techniques app to enlighten the body, attain concentration, focus on mind and soul towards the Divine and getting closer to Enlightenment.
 They are the methods to get in touch with the supreme Divinity and embody itself in one’s self.